Ahhhh time management.

 - Whenever you have a new project or event that you have a lot of action items to do, make a massive action list with all the items you need to do.
 Put your massive action list in order of priority.
 Then, put every item on your calendar.
 I did this for when I quit my job and moved.
 I had so many tasks to do, and I never felt busy because I had each item on my calendar.

 - Ask yourself “how can I be better at time management?”
-Your brain is like a computer and it will find the answers to the questions you ask it.
+Your brain is like a computer and it will find the answers to the questions you ask it (learn more about using the questions tool here).
 Make sure you ask positive questions because your brain will also find the answers to negative questions (e.g.: don’t ask “why am I so bad at time management?”).
 Ask your positive question every night before bed and go to sleep.
 Your brain will come up with the answer over time.

 - Maximize your commute or other downtime by listening to podcasts or books on tape.
 This is a huge game changer.
 If you listen to one podcast every morning when you will be a different person one year from now.